 MEOW - Established in the early 1990s, this no-kill shelter for cats, is located in Kirkland.
 Their goal is to promote life-long relationships with people and cats by providing shelter and care until they can find "forever homes" for homeless cats.
 While they focus primarily on cats, they also have a canine division.

 Saint Francis Fund - The list would not be complete without mentioning our very own fund that provides abandoned cats with desperately needed medical care and hospitalization.
 Our doctors donate their time while supplies and medications are provided at a very minimal cost by the hospital.
 For nearly a decade, we have been able to help numerous cats due to generous donations from clients (not tax deductible).

 The Doney Memorial Clinic - This clinic was started by Dr. Charles Doney, a Seattle veterinarian, to serve the pets of homeless and low-income people in Seattle.
 It operates on the second and fourth Saturday of the month in the Union Gospel Mission in Pioneer Square.
 Many local veterinary clinics donate medications to them regularly, including Cats Exclusive.

-The Seattle Humane Society - This large, well-established animal welfare organization has been around a long time and does so much.
+Seattle Humane - This large, well-established animal welfare organization has been around a long time and does so much.
 Founded in 1897, it's a private, nonprofit organization offering a variety of programs including adoptions, veterinary services, dog training classes, a pet food bank, and humane education for children.
 Through their advocacy and outreach, they strive to ensure that animal companionship is accessible to all.
-Our annual holiday food drive here at Cats Exclusive benefits their Pet Food Bank.